zapkub/react-in-a-nutshell/README.md

 # react-in-a-nutshell
-This repository is all about beginning to use React.
+This repository is all about beginning to use React and drive in to State/Render pattern instead of MVC

 28/10/2016 - 16:00